 There are more than enough reasons to convince you to get your own domain.
 First, it’s easier for your audience to find you.
 And it comes off as a lot more professional.
 With your own domain, you won’t have to direct people to go to another domain/yourname.

 We recommend using WordPress on Bluehost.
-Many bloggers (including me) use WordPress due to its ease of use.
+Many people (including me) use WordPress due to its ease of use.
 They have affordable plans and include your own domain name for free.
 Plus, they offer a lot of helpful support for beginners.

 Set up your blog